siagalabs/amqp-kamehameha/kamehameha/README.md

 - `benchmark-both-tac.js` - Run series of test scenarios using a medium sized message payload.
 - `benchmark-both-fixm.js` - Run series of test scenarios using a large size message payload.

-The scripts depends on the environment variables defined in `.env` file, copy the `.env.example` file to `.env` and adjust the variable accordingly.
+The scripts depends on the environment variables defined in `.env` file, copy the `env.example` file to `.env` and adjust the variable accordingly.

 To run the test